nikitavoloboev/data/fitness/fitness.md

 # Fitness

-I try to do some daily bodyweight exercises in form of sit-ups & pushups and cardio in form of running or cycling.
+I try to do some daily bodyweight exercises in form of sit-ups & pushups and cardio usually by [cycling](../transportation/cycling.md).

-My preferred way to exercise is to play Tennis.

-I also listen to [podcasts](../podcasts/podcasts.md) unless it's some team sport like football.
+I listen to [podcasts](../podcasts/podcasts.md) during any kind of exercise.
+Unless I am playing with someone.
+My favorite sports are Tennis and Football.
+And skiing/snowboarding when season is right.

 I try to not sit for prolonged times (by using a standing desk or taking breaks).
+Going on walks or cycling for a bit always resets my mind.

 ## Notes